blackmesalabs/sump3/README.md

 # sump3
 SUMP3 an open-source logic analyzer for FPGAs.
-Unique in that it uses RLE hardware compression and is intended to be easily distributed across a large FPGA and capture thousands of signals while only requiring two wires between the individual compression blocks and the top level local bus interface.
+Unique in that it uses RLE hardware compression and is intended to be easily distributed across a large FPGA and capture thousands of signals using multiple small and localized compression blocks called "RLE Pods".
+Traditional FPGA vendor provided ILAs tend to consume large amounts of RAM and routing resources to capture a large number of signals over a long period item.
+The goal of SUMP3 is to only require a single Block RAM (512x72 typical) for capturing dozens of signals over long periods of time via each "RLE Pod".
+The "RLE Pod" is small and localized with only two wires connecting it to the top level bus interface.
+SUMP3 can then scale to up to 2^16 RLE Pods per chip design.

 File List:
   sump3.py     : The Python PyGame-GUI software for setting triggers and downloading and viewing waveforms.